ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 inspect 'f
 {% endhighlight %}

-The output of our custom compiler pass will be interleaved to the rest of the GHC output as part of a clean recompile (e.g. `stack clean && stack build`):
+The output of our custom compiler pass will be interleaved with the rest of the GHC output as part of a clean recompile (e.g. `stack clean && stack build`):

 {% highlight haskell %}
 [1 of 2] Compiling Main